Lightning-AI/pytorch-lightning/docs/source/test_set.rst

 Test additional data loaders
 ----------------------------
-If no test sets were passed in to `trainer.fit()` or otherwise declared inside your LightningModule class, use this method to specify a test set to run.
-This is often the case in production systems where the model has already been trained and inference is being ran on novel test sets.
+You can still run inference on a test set even if `test_dataloader` hasn't been declared in your LightningModule class.
+This would be the case when your testing data isn't available at the time your model is declared.

 .. code-block:: python